-Acknowledgments.
+[19] Acknowledgments.
 The GERB data were obtained from the GERB Ground Segment Processing System (GGSPS) at Rutherford Appleton Laboratory.
 We thank fellow members of the GERB International Science Team for comments and suggestions throughout the study.
-R.E Comer was funded by a RETF/ESSC postgraduate grant.
+Comments from C. Merchant and an anonymous reviewer helped to improve the final version of the manuscript.
+R.E.
+Comer was funded by a RETF/ESSC postgraduate grant.